ogoodman/serf/demos/simple/README.md

 non-persistent objects.
 Bound methods to non-persistent objects cannot be serialized and reinstantiated, so the subscription will last as long as both publisher and subscriber remain in memory.
-If the persistent publisher is discarded an re-instantiated, any normal subscriptions will be gone.
+If the persistent publisher is discarded and re-instantiated, any normal subscriptions will be gone.

     s = Subscriber()